lunabunn/n00blib/docs/Basics/Game_systems_101.md

       }
     }

-If you are an observant person, you might've realized that I've been using the word `Object` quite often.
-But what are `Object`s?
-Let's get into those next.
+Now.
+If you are an observant person, you might've realized that I've been mentioning `Object`s-the last one of the three classes you really need to know-quite often, without actually going over them...
+Yes, we will look at `Object`s next.